-Can Microsoft Teams Replace Phone Systems?
+Can Microsoft Teams Replace My Phone System?

 The answer is complicated, which is why you need C3’s help.